-Luckily, you have a properly insulated pad with an appropriate R value.
-The compressed fill will offer some warmth, but the majority of your warmth will be coming from your mattress.
+Luckily, you have a properly insulated pad with an appropriate R-value.
+The compressed fill will offer some warmth, but the majority of your warmth will be coming from your pad.

 By the same token, if you’re targeting a certain temperature rating while building a bag, you could use less fill and save weight by using zoned insulation.
 Each sleeping bag’s insulation ratio is also determined by the target temperature rating.
 Our warmer weather sleeping bags use a lower ratio, whereas our colder bags use a higher ratio.
 For example, our Space Cowboy 45F/7C bags uses a 65/35 ratio whereas our Oberon 0F/-18C bags use a 60/40 distribution.